 More iOS 15 updates from WWDC21

 The Apple Worldwide Developers Conference (WWDC) 2021 took place June 7 to 11.
-Here’s more highlights from the event, besides above mentioned product page optimization and custom product pages.
+Here are more highlights from the event, besides the above-mentioned product page optimization and custom product pages.

 iOS 15 comes with the new status mode “Focus”